 - 1. Open the battery door completely by using your fingernail.
 Remove the used battery if present. - 2.
 Prepare the new battery (please refer to page 2 for information on appropriate battery type/size for your hearing aid).
-Remove the protective foil to activate the battery. - 3.
-Wait for 2 minutes before inserting the battery into the hearing aid.
+Remove the protective foil to activate the battery.

-- 4. Insert the new battery with the positive side in the correct position.
+- 3. Wait for 2 minutes before inserting the battery into the hearing aid. - 4.
+Insert the new battery with the positive side in the correct position.
 Always insert the battery in the door: never directly into the hearing aid. - 5.
 Gently close the battery door.

-1. Always use new Zinc-Air batteries that have a minimum remaining shelf life of 1 year.

-4. If the hearing aid is experiencing frequent loss of connection to ReSound wireless accessories contact your hearing care professional for a list of low impedance batteries.
+- 1. Always use new Zinc-Air batteries that have a minimum remaining shelf life of 1 year. - 2.
+Whenever the hearing aids are not in use, remember to turn them off to avoid unnecessary battery consumption. - 3.
+At night, switch off the hearing aid and open the battery door completely to allow moisture to evaporate and prolong the hearing aid's lifespan. - 4.
+If the hearing aid is experiencing frequent loss of connection to ReSound wireless accessories, contact your hearing care professional for a list of low impedance batteries.